MarquisPierre/mmp200/assignments/assignment1/assignment1.md

 **Learning objectives:** practice coding basic HTML5 markup and CSS.

-**Goal:** create a simple website for the MEA department that provides information about the 3 majors offered by the department.
+**Task:** create a simple website for the MEA department that provides information about the 3 majors offered by the department.

 **Deliverable:** A URL of the website